michael-lowe-nz/daily/README.md

 Revising the idea of 'data down actions up' in  Ember Making things in Ember, shoudl refactor more as I go, code starting to look at bit hairy

+**22.8.17**
+MOEforms demo could use a bit of refactoring, need to also factor in some models and then do backend where possibly just post a stringified JSON object to be stored as a single form.